All Episodes

 Wow.

-So, sorry, I cut you off at the beginning there by starting that, but there it was.
+So sorry, I cut you off at the beginning there by starting that, but there it was.

-So, that quick, a second call from Cleveland, and there you go.
+A second call from Cleveland, and there you go.

 Yeah.

-So, he was looking at it in the eastern sky from his vantage point.
+So he was looking at it in the eastern sky from his vantage point.

 At the same time, and this is just an aside, this doesn't involve our next audio clip, but there were two couples returning from dinner very near the so-called tri-states area, Connecticut, New York, and New Jersey.

-They were driving to the West.
+They were driving home, they were driving to the west.

-The man who was driving was a Ph.D.
+The man who was driving was a PhD in physics, majoring in astronomy.

 So he's a pretty good observer of the night sky.